hippogriffin/ess-helm/README.md

   * [checkov](https://www.checkov.io/)
   * [reuse](https://reuse.software/)

-Changes to chart templates are directly made to `chart/<chart>/templates`.
+Changes to the chart templates are directly made to `charts/matrix-stack/templates`.

-`chart/<chart>/values.yaml` and `chart/<chart>/values.schema.json` are generated files
+`charts/matrix-stack/values.yaml` and `charts/matrix-stack/values.schema.json` are generated
-and should not be directly edited.
-Changes to chart values and the values schema are made in `chart/<chart>/source`.
+files and should not be directly edited.
+Changes to chart values and the values schema are made in `charts/matrix-stack/source`.
 This is then built by running `scripts/assemble_helm_charts_from_fragments.sh`.

 The rationale for this is so that shared values & schema snippets can be shared between components without copy-pasting.
-Shared schema snippets can be found at `chart/matrix-stack/sub_schemas/*.json`.
-Shared values snippets can be found in `chart/matrix-stack/sub_schemas/sub_schemas.values.yaml.j2`
+Shared schema snippets can be found at `charts/matrix-stack/source/common/*.json`.
+Shared values snippets can be found in `charts/matrix-stack/source/common/sub_schemas.values.yaml.j2`

 The output of `assemble_helm_charts_from_fragments.sh` must be committed to Git or CI fails.
-The rationale for this is so that the values files and schemas can be easily viewed in the repo and diffs seen in PRs.
+The rationale for this is so that the values file and schema can be easily viewed in the repo and diffs seen in PRs.

-Similarly the version number of the charts can be changed with `scripts/set_chart_version.sh <version>`.
+Similarly the version number of the chart can be changed with `scripts/set_chart_version.sh <version>`.
 Any changes this makes must be committed to Git as well.